wiseman-timelord/Ubuntu24-TweakInstall/README.md

 - For `Ubuntu 24.04` Assistance, go for example, here `https://chatgpt.com/g/g-sQSBQqeR8-sysadmin-for-ubuntu-22-04` or here `https://chatgpt.com/g/g-OPkIvf0HN-java-21-postgresql-16`, and prompt mentioning your version is 24.04.
 - Would make a better GPT for 24, but people also need to, go fund me or patreon, to assist in paying gpt subscription to do so again..
 - Its for 24, because thats the version I was using at the time, this may later expand like 22-24 or there will be new version ie Ubuntu26-TweakInstall.
-- `Intermediate OS Setup` includes things like, `KVM` for Machine Emulation and `LLM` things for Model Interference, if you dont need these things, then dont use the option.
-- `Start + e` :- Go to `Settings>Keyboard>Add Custom`, then type in `nautilus` for the command, and put `Start + e` in the Shortcut, and give it a fitting title like `Explorer Shortcut`.
 - Its a continuation of the `Fedora40-TweakInstall` project, `Ubuntu24-TweakInstall` is more safer/complete. `Fedora40-TweakInstall` is hidden due to untested tweaks, that require inspection/fixing/testing, which wont happen unless I reinstall Fedora.
 - Windows Commands in the terminal are (dont expect them to all work perfect, fixing/improving is done here `/etc/profile.d/windows_commands.sh`)...
 ```